-KEY AUDIT MATTER HOW OUR AUDIT ADDRESSED THE MATTER VALUATION OF TRADE RECEIVABLES The various revenue contracts for finished goods (bottled water, and packaging) increases the risk of revenue being received in advance of providing goods under the export revenue contracts, or that finished goods may not have been delivered or shipped and were incorrectly recognised as revenue.
-We assessed a sample of revenue transactions recorded by the Company throughout the financial year.
-For each sample selected we: checked the amount of revenue record ed by the Company to the amount of the sales invoice to the customer. checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished good was delivered to the customer. checked that the sales price in the sales invoice agreed to the master price listing. for export sales, checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished good was transferred considering the incoterm for shipping and the transfer of risk.
+THE KEY AUDIT MATTER HOW OUR AUDIT ADDRESSED THE MATTER For export sales, checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished good was transferred considering the incoterm for shipping and the transfer of risk.
 We examined manual general ledger journals posted to revenue accounts throughout the year against the Company's revenue recognition accounting policy and approval by the Chief Financial Officer.
-We assessed the disclosures in the financial report using our understanding obtained from our testing against the requirements of the accounting standard REVENUE RECOGNITION - WATER COOLER USAGE AND RENTAL (\$162,702)
+We assessed the disclosures in the financial report using our understanding obtained from our testing against the requirements of the accounting standard

+Revenue recognition - water cooler usage and rental (\$176,377)